Universal transition of spectral fluctuation in particle-hole symmetric system: Application to 2D SSH model

 Following the definition of the complexity parameter provided in Eq.~\ref{8}, the $Y$ in this case is given by

 where $M$ is the number of non-zero independent matrix elements, $\gamma$ is an arbitrary parameter considered to be equals to $1/4$ throughout while $ Y_0 $ is the complexity parameter of the initial state which corresponds to the Poisson limit attained by the system.
 For our calculation, we have chosen interaction inside the unit cell much higher ($h_{\alpha}=9$) than that at outside ($h_{\alpha^{\prime}}=0.01$) for this limit.
 In total eight logarithmic terms appear as we consider two dimensional system resulting in the number of the nearest neighbor elements to be four.
 Considering $M=N(N+1)/2$ and the correlation volume $\zeta$ to be equal to the participation ratio (\textit{i.e.} $\zeta=\frac{1}{\langle I_2\rangle}$), the rescaled complexity parameter $\Lambda$ becomes same as Eq.~\ref{44a}, where $Y-Y_0$ is defined by Eq.~\ref{sshy}.
-The ratio of nearest neighbour spacing $ \langle \tilde{r} \rangle $ is plotted as function of $ \log(\Lambda) $ in figure~\ref{fig13} for 2D SSH model.
+The ensemble averaged ratio of nearest neighbor spacing $ \langle \tilde{r} \rangle $ is plotted as function of $ \log(\Lambda) $ in figure~\ref{fig13} for this 2D SSH model with chiral symmetry.

 It is clear from figure~\ref{fig13} that $\langle\tilde{r}_i\rangle$ not only shows a transition from nearly integrable value to chaotic limit with the increase of the numerical value of $\Lambda$ but also this transition is independent of the distribution parameters (mean and variances which are ensemble constraints), verifying universality of spectral fluctuations based on $\Lambda$.
-The logarithmic dependence of nearest neighbor spacing ratio on complexity parameter agrees well with our result described in section \ref{s6}.
+The logarithmic dependence of averaged nearest neighbor spacing ratio on complexity parameter agrees well with our result described in section \ref{s6}.
 This correspondence in first glance may look surprising as true symmetry of 2D SSH model considered here is chirality however the resolution of this is in the total number of ensemble constraints which in this case is same as in the system with particle-hole symmetry.
-The mean value of the matrix elements distribution changes the numerical values of $ \Lambda $ but dependence of $ \langle\tilde{r}_i\rangle $ on this remains logarithmic, moreover the rate with which this transition happens is independent of mean.
+The mean value of the matrix elements distribution does not change the logarithmic dependence of $ \langle\tilde{r}_i\rangle $ on the numerical values of $ \Lambda $, moreover the rate with which this transition happens is independent of mean.